NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_VirtualPTDF_matrix.md

 ## Initialize `VirtualPTDF` and compute/access row/element

 As for the `PTDF` matrix, at first the `System` data must be loaded.
-The same 5-bus systems is considered as example:
+The "RTS GMLC" systems is considered as example:

 ``` @repl tutorial_VirtualPTDF_matrix
 using PowerNetworkMatrices